HadaNorm: Diffusion Transformer Quantization through Mean-Centered Transformations: Abstract

 \section{Abstract}

 Diffusion models represent the cutting edge in image generation, but their high memory and computational demands hinder deployment on resource-constrained devices.
 Post-Training Quantization (PTQ) offers a promising solution by reducing the bitwidth of matrix operations.
 However, standard PTQ methods struggle with outliers, and achieving higher compression often requires transforming model weights and activations before quantization.
-In this work, we propose HadaNorm, a novel linear transformation that extends existing approaches and effectively mitigates outliers by normalizing activations feature channels before applying Hadamard transformations, enabling more aggressive activation quantization.
-We demonstrate that HadaNorm consistently reduces quantization error across the various components of transformer blocks, achieving superior efficiency-performance trade-offs when compared to state-of-the-art methods.
+In this work, we propose HadaNorm, a novel linear transformation that extends existing approaches by both normalizing channels activations and applying Hadamard transforms to effectively mitigate outliers and enable aggressive activation quantization.
+We demonstrate that HadaNorm consistently reduces quantization error across the various components of transformer blocks, outperforming state-of-the-art methods.